 Twelve miles inland from the coastal town of Aberystwyth, you will find the small tourist village of Devils Bridge.
 The Woodlands is based close to the village and many of its nearby attractions – you can buy local maps in many outlets here.
+There is very limited public transport in the village with a limited bus service running on certain weekdays only that must be pre-booked – call this number for more information and to book 01970 633555.

 If you turn left as you leave The Woodlands, you will find the world-famous Devils Bridge Falls which have been attracting visitors since the 18th century and feature three bridges each built on top of one another and a 300ft waterfall. it’s worth a visit and is a fantastic photo opportunity.
 Across the top bridge you will find the Hafod Arms Hotel and Public House (www.thehafod.co.uk) where you can indulge in quality, homemade food and a few drinks throughout the day.
 On the first Wednesday of every month they have jamming music session and there is a monthly Friday night pub quiz.

 Indulge in a nostalgic journey which winds its way through Wales’ most beautiful scenery, the trip through the countryside is not to be missed and takes just an hour.
 Alternatively, you could do a little trainspotting from the platform itself.
+Do check the timetable before planning your journey, at off peak times the train is limited with only one departure from Devil’s Bridge and a short turnaround of 30 minutes in Aberystwyth before the only return train back to the village.

 Devils Bridge are proud members of the Walkers are Welcome Scheme, so if you’re an avid walker visiting mid-Wales, this is the place to be.